oslo-pm/oslo-pm.github.io/_posts/2021-01-06-brian-d-foy-looking-forward-to-perl-7.md

 participants, open to both experienced and new members.
 If you or your company depend on the Perl, CPAN or Raku ecosystems, this is the community where you want to be.

-## - Husleie.no, the venue host

-[Husleie.no](https://husleie.no) is a Norwegian tech startup that has found much success with Perl, Mojolicious and CPAN.
-The company is currently expanding into Germany, and therefore looking for talent with strong skills in these and other technologies.

 ## - Yourself, the participant